How to find old messages on Gmail ?

 The easiest way, use the search bar

-The first thing we're going to give you is a way that a lot of people who regularly use Gmail know, it's a function that is extremely practical for finding emails.
+The first thing that we will give you is a means that a good part of the people who use regularly Gmail know, it is a function which is extremely practical for finding emails.

-However, we are also aware that some of our readers may be beginners in computers and the Internet, so it is better to start with the basics, that is to say the function gmail search.
+However, we are also aware that some of our readers may be beginners in computers and the Internet, so it is better to start with the basics, i.e. the function research of Gmail.

-You've probably noticed this little bar just above your emails.
-Well, this one allows you to search within them, a bit like if you were using Google to search on the Web.
+You have surely noticed this small bar which is just above your emails.
+Well, this one allows you to search inside of them, much like using Google to search on the Web.

 So, here you can type things that will make it easy for you to find your email.
 It can for example be the title of this one if you remember it which generally gives very good results.

 You no longer have the title?
 This is completely normal, but you probably know the person who sent you this email.
-By typing her name into Gmail, you will see all those specifically sent by her.
+By typing his name on Gmail, you will see all those specifically sent by her.

 Remember to bookmark important messages

-As we have just said, we often have tons of emails that are not very interesting as the day goes on.
-Thus, important friends can end up getting lost on Gmail and to avoid this and future research, there are solutions, however.
+As we have just said, we often have tons of emails that are not very interesting throughout the day.
+So important friends can end up getting lost on Gmail and to avoid this and future research, there are solutions.

-The first solution is simply the fact of add email conversations to your favorites.
-On Gmail, just click on the little yellow bookmark at the top right of the email.
+The first solution is simply to add email conversations to your favorites.
+Public chat Gmail, just click on the little yellow bookmark at the top right of the email.

-So, these emails marked as favorites will stand out much more easily compared to all the others on Gmail.
-It's very practical to find the email you're looking for on Gmail to see it appear in a more readable way than the rest.
+Thus, these emails indicated as favorites, they will stand out much more easily compared to all the others on Gmail.
+It's very practical to find the email you're looking for on Gmail to see it appear to us in a more readable way than the rest.

 So if in addition to that, you regularly sort through advertising and uninteresting emails, you should soon see much more clearly in your mailbox and no longer lose what is important.

-Now that we have seen the basics of searching for emails in Gmail, let's look at some techniques which are a little more advanced and which will allow you to carry out more precise searches.
+Now that we have seen the basics of searching for email in Gmail, let's see some techniques which are a little more advanced and which will allow you to do more precise research.

 The first word that we will use to be able to do this research is the function before.
-Here, the idea is simple, it is that you received an email which you know is from a few years ago, let's say July 2017 for the example.
+Here, the idea is simple, it is that you have received an email which you know dates from a few years ago, let's say July 2017 for the example.

 Via this function, only messages sent before July 31, 2017 will appear in your search.
 Be careful all the same to a small detail that is important in what you are going to hit.